FileMaker Pro is the best-selling

 with other database programs, prototype in FileMaker Pro

-before doing the finished work in the other programs.
+before doing the a project in another programs.
 Why

 would they do that?
 Because when they prototype, the

-developer is paying for the work.
-When the developer gets
+developer is paying for the demo out of their own pocket.
+When they get

 the bid, the client is paying!
 Nuff said.